How to Apply

 - Second Language Phonology

-Our faculty also have interests in historical linguistics, psycholinguistics, and sociolinguistics.
+Our faculty also have interests in psycholinguistics and computational linguistics.

 - Unofficial Transcripts of all previous college and university coursework